rumpelt/algo/README.md

- Various kinds of programming challenges implemented by me.
+Various kinds of programming challenges question implemented by me.
-Each file will have problme description , expected input and expected output at the beginning of file.
+Each file will have problem description , expected input and expected output at the beginning of file.